AddonAve/AutoMeds/README.md

 **Version 1.8.0**
 1. Uses a configurable priority list that handles one debuff at a time
-2. Control target lists on every character with one command
-	- Command: //ameds all auraadd "target" [debuff|*]
+2. 	- Send commands to other characters that are running the addon
-	- Command: //ameds all auraremove "target" [debuff|*]
+		- Command: //ameds all [command]
 3. Target lists will auto save in a separate file per character
 4. Item attempts are only counted when the item actually fires successfully
 5. Supports wildcard debuff matching which will block all debuffs of an added target